state

 States can be added to these child modules, using the provideStates function.

-import { provideStates } from '@apollo-orbit/angular';
+import { provideStates } from '@apollo-orbit/angular/state';

 import { authorState } from './states/author.state';